future-xy/liKeYun_ylb/DOCKER_DEPLOYMENT_GUIDE.md

 - Docker installed (version 20.10 or higher)
 - Docker Compose installed (version 1.29 or higher)
 - At least 2GB of free disk space
-- Port 8080 available (or modify the port in docker compose.yml)
+- Port 80 available (or modify the port in docker-compose.yml using HOST_PORT env variable)

 ## 🚀 Quick Start